6.7.5 Political Responses to Environmental Challenges

 Political responses to environmental challenges of different kinds: including resource shortages, pollution, disease and climate change

 The economic aspects of these challenges have already been mentioned (3.5.7).
-The responses to climate change and other environmental issues provide a range of opportunities for business growth, but political agreement is needed to put the necessary arrangements in place – and that can be difficult:
+The responses to climate change and other environmental issues will incur costs but will also provide a range of opportunities for business growth.
+Political agreement is needed to put the necessary arrangements in place – and that can be difficult:

 ● As described later, politicians need to ensure that care is taken of people whose employment is affected by these changes (6.7.8).
 Given that investments to protect the environment provide such a growth opportunity, it is a case of providing training and investment so that people can move into new jobs to replace the old ones that have been lost.

 The following sub-sections examine political responses to environmental challenges of different kinds:

 ● Resource shortages are becoming more common, partly because of climate change and the responses to it (22.214.171.124).
 Water shortages, leading to food shortages, have been creating political conflicts and flows of refugees.
 New technologies have increased the demand for some rare elements, accelerated by the transition to electric cars.
 And the transition from the use of fossil fuels has been accelerated by Russia’s war in Ukraine.

 ● Politicians must urgently introduce new regulations to control pollution and degradation of the environment (126.96.36.199).
 Short-term economic pressures conflict with people’s health and the need for long-term sustainability.
 Contamination of water supplies and topsoil erosion are issues which are inadequately regulated, for example.